sidx64/mac-development-config/README.md

         cp zsh-config/zshrc ~/.zshrc

+7. Install the versions of python you want

+        pyenv install 3.8.6
+        pyenv install 3.9.1

+8. Restart the shell and make sure no errors or warnings pop up.

-7. VS Code Extension installations - [DO NOT RUN if using VSCode Settings Sync] Run the following commands:
+9. VS Code Extension installations - [DO NOT RUN if using VSCode Settings Sync] Run the following commands:

         code --install-extension ritwickdey.liveserver